 For years 2002-03 onwards where:

 If the Personal Service Company or partnership provides you with a car for your private use, you will have to pay tax on this benefit according to the rules that apply to other employees.
 The amount of the car benefit charge can be deducted (at Step 5) in calculating the deemed payment.
-See sections 11 and 12 of booklet 480: Expenses and benefits - A tax guide (PDF 868K) for further details.
+See sections 11 and 12 of 'Booklet 480: Expenses and benefits - a tax guide' for further details.

 Class 1A NICs paid on the company car benefit will be deductible in the calculation of the IR35 deemed payment, alongside other employer's NICs.

 Your PSC or partnership will be able to set any costs of providing the car, including capital allowances, against its taxable profits.

 The IR35 deemed payment is treated as income from employment with the Personal Service Company or partnership.
 It should be recorded on your Self Assessment return on the supplementary employment pages.
 If you have any other income from employment with the same PSC or partnership you should record the total amount, including the deemed payment.

 In calculating the IR35 deemed payment, you can deduct expenses paid by

 the Personal Service Company or partnership which you would have been allowed